Rothschild vice chairman resigns from PG&E board

-Jan 15 (Reuters) - Struggling California power company PG&E Corp said on Tuesday Roger Kimmel, vice chairman of investment banking firm Rothschild Inc, had resigned from company’s board.
+(Reuters) - Struggling California power company PG&E Corp (PCG.N) said on Tuesday Roger Kimmel, vice chairman of investment banking firm Rothschild Inc, had resigned from company’s board.

 The utility said his resignation did not involve any disagreement on any matter relating to its operations.